BulbLighter/Light_Intensity_Monitoring_System/README.md

-Here is a collection of all my projects related to subject of Internet of Things that I did as part of coursework of BoltIOT

 # Light Intensity Monitoring System
 In this project I have created a Light Intensity Monitoring System which measures brightness using a Light Sensor or LDR(Light Dependent Resistor) by utilizing the Bolt Cloud platform and